 Join us for an exploration of Nordic folktales, why we value them, and how they define the cultures from which they come.
-We hear two of the most beloved tales of Norway and Sweden, and finish with a haunting, duet of a traditional folksong from the Nordahl Grieg Spelmanslag, and one arranged by yours truly.
-This podcast for all story lovers, from 4 to 104.
+We hear two of the most beloved tales of Norway and Sweden, and finish with a haunting duet of a traditional folksong from the Nordahl Grieg Spelmanslag, and one arranged by yours truly.
+This podcast is for all story lovers, from 4 to 104.
 So grab your sippy cup, latte, or hip flask and prepare to escape into the realm of adventure.

 Join us for a journey into Nordic crime fiction or noir with Dr. Jerry Holt as our guide.
 Fiction has the ability to transport us into worlds, cultures, geography, and the thoughts of heroes and villains that non-fiction just can't touch.
 And we are changed by those stories.
 At a time when we are home-bound due to social distancing, catching up on your reading has never been better.
 In Norway, this is the time of påskekrim, that spate of dedicated crime fiction reading that occurs around Easter.
 Really, it's a thing.